redewiedergabe/corpus/resources/docs/main_release_statistics.md

 # Main release statistics

-The following statistics are for the main release of the corpus "Redewiedergabe".
+The following statistics are for the main release of the core corpus "Redewiedergabe".
 Tokenization was performed with [CAB](https://kaskade.dwds.de/demo/cab/file) available via [Deutsches Textarchiv](http://www.deutschestextarchiv.de) (see also [Column-based text format](column_based_text_format.md)).

 # Samples and tokens